Gen.G starts NBA 2K League team in Shanghai as it shoots for global esports presence

 Gen.G is one of the esports organizations that bridges the East and West, with a dual headquarters in Seoul and Los Angeles.
 And now the company is emphasizing that global presence with the announcement of a new Shanghai team in the NBA 2K League.

-The team is the 23rd in the lague, which is gearing up to launch its 2020 season.
+The team is the 23rd in the league, which is gearing up to launch its 2020 season.
 The Shanghai franchise will be the centerpiece of a long-term strategic relationship between the NBA 2K League and Gen.G that will mobilize Gen.G’s multicultural brand and multi-title esports presence to expand the global footprint of the first official esports league operated by a U.S. professional sports league.

 Gen.G’s team, which will train at Gen.G’s Los Angeles headquarters during the 2020 season, will be the first NBA 2K League team outside of North America.

-“This is a historic moment in the NBA 2K League’s journey to becoming a truly global league with fans, franchises and players from all over the world,” said NBA 2K League managing director Brendan Donohue, in a statement.
+“This is a historic moment in the NBA 2K League’s journey to becoming a truly global league with fans, franchises, and players from all over the world,” said NBA 2K League managing director Brendan Donohue, in a statement.
 “Gen.G is the ideal organization to launch our first team from outside of North America, and we look forward to working with Gen.G to reach new fans in Shanghai and identify elite talent across Asia.”

 Gen.G, whose investors include LA Clippers alternate governor Dennis Wong and whose teams compete in seven other major titles, is also the first NBA 2K League team not affiliated with an NBA team.
 Gen.G’s NBA 2K League team will be Gen.G’s second esports franchise (joining Seoul Dynasty of the Overwatch League) and second entry in Chinese esports (China Clash Royale League).